 Idaho Power's development of regulatory filings takes into consideration short-term and long-term needs for rate relief and involves several factors that can affect the timing of these regulatory filings.
 These factors include, among others, in-service dates of major capital investments, the timing and magnitude of changes in major revenue and expense items, and customer growth rates.
 Idaho Power's most recent general rate cases in Idaho and Oregon were filed during 2011.
 In 2012, large single-issue rate cases for the Langley Gulch power plant in Idaho and Oregon resulted in the resetting of base rates in both Idaho and Oregon.
 Idaho Power also reset its base-rate power supply expenses in the Idaho jurisdiction for purposes of updating the collection of costs through retail rates in 2014 but without a resulting net increase in rates.
 The IPUC and OPUC have also approved base rate changes in single issue cases subsequent to 2014.
 Between general rate cases, Idaho Power relies upon customer growth, a fixed cost adjustment mechanism, power cost adjustment mechanisms, tariff riders, and other mechanisms to mitigate the impact of regulatory lag, which refers to the period of time between making an investment or incurring an expense and recovering that investment or expense and earning a return.
 Management's regulatory focus in recent years has been largely on regulatory settlement stipulations and the design of rate mechanisms.

-In May 2021, the IPUC ordered Idaho Power to work with interested parties and initiate separate cases to review the PCA and FCA mechanisms and to propose any modifications in March 2022.
-Reviews of the mechanisms are ongoing, and to date, discussions have been productive and aimed toward mutually agreeable solutions.
-Idaho Power continues to assess the need and timing of filing a general rate case in its two retail jurisdictions, based on its consideration of factors such as those described above, but does not anticipate filing a general rate case in the next twelve months.
+In May 2021, the IPUC ordered Idaho Power to work with interested parties and initiate separate cases to review the PCA and FCA mechanisms and to propose any modifications it determines are appropriate so those cases may be processed before the filing of the 2022 PCA application in April 2022 and the next FCA application in March 2022.
+Reviews of the mechanisms are ongoing, and to date, discussions with interested parties have been productive and aimed toward mutually agreeable solutions.
+As of the date of this report, Idaho Power expects to file applications with the IPUC with proposed modifications to the FCA and PCA mechanisms in the fourth quarter of 2021.

+Idaho Power continues to assess the need and timing of filing a general rate case in its two retail jurisdictions and, based on its consideration of factors such as those described above, could file a general rate case in Idaho and Oregon within the next couple of years.